tinymce/tinymce-docs/migration-from-4x.md

 ## Plugins

 Each release of TinyMCE adds new features and functionality.
 We also occasionally remove features and functionality, usually because we've added a better option.
-Here are the details about the features and functionalities that we removed in TinyMCE 5.0.
+Here are the details about the features and functionalities that were removed in TinyMCE 5.0.

 ### Removed features